 I came to..

-‘I’m pleading for my loved ones to wake up and love more’ was the sentence on which Kate Tempest’s last record Let Them Eat Chaos ended.
+‘I’m pleading for my loved ones to wake up and love more’ was the sentence on which Kae Tempest’s last record Let Them Eat Chaos ended.
 Set on the deserted city streets at 4.18am, the singer told the stories of seven unique characters in their individual struggles and experiences.
-By adding these people into her poetry, the artist managed to distance herself further from her work, whereas on The Book of Traps And Lessons, the poems are not filtered through the view of another character.
-This makes the recent record sound more personal than the previous one but the writer states, that she merely left out the description of the person, and that ‘this one might be a continuation of one of their perspectives’.
+By adding these people into their poetry, the artist managed to distance themselves further from their work, whereas on The Book of Traps And Lessons, the poems are not filtered through the view of another character.
+This makes the recent record sound more personal than the previous one but the writer states, that they merely left out the description of the person, and that ‘this one might be a continuation of one of their perspectives’.

 Letting the words do the work

 ‘The feeling I get on stage is hard to explain.
 It is a feeling of connection, a very delicate exchange and something so beautiful but dangerous because it could go wrong every minute.’
-In her extremely passionate live performances, Kate Tempest likes to take a step back – to let the words to the work, to let them sink in.
+In their extremely passionate live performances, Kae Tempest likes to take a step back – to let the words to the work, to let them sink in.
 ‘I am probably the least interesting part of the whole thing.’
 She laughs, ‘I wish the words could sit here and be interviewed’.
-The down-to-earth personality of the artists makes the encounter with her very special.
-Even though she likes to hide behind her poetry, she has a lot to say.
-With witty lines like ‘Stroke the phone screen with your thumb like a mother’ she disguises harsh critiques in moments, everyone, encounters on a daily basis and uncovers the absurdity of them.
+The down-to-earth personality of the artists makes the encounter with Kae very special.
+Even though they like to hide behind the poetry, Kae has a lot to say.
+With witty lines like ‘Stroke the phone screen with your thumb like a mother’, they disguise harsh critiques in moments, everyone, encounters on a daily basis and uncovers the absurdity of them.

 ‘Going out onto the stage without knowing what will happen, is part of the victory of live performance.
 It could all go so wrong, but still doing it and overcoming the fear is the important part.
 You just have to let the words out and let them do the work for you’